Paige VanZant Flaunts Her Toned Physique By Rocking Blue Bikini In Recent Beach Photo

 Her mood also didn't appear to have been affected by the criticism that's been lobbied her way in recent days, either.
 As Essentially Sports documented, Hart took issue with VanZant because she didn't show up to their post-match press conference.
 This was disrespectful on the former UFC star's part, according to Hart.

 VanZant was all about the future in her post, however.
 She revealed that she wanted 2021 to pick up in the accompanying caption, and her followers responded positively to the sentiment and the pic.
-Over 118,000 were quick to hit the like button, and many of them took the time to share their appreciation for the professional brawler.
+Over 118,000 were quick to hit the like button, and many of them took the time to share their appreciation for the professional brawler."You are so cute," wrote one follower.

 "Beauty on the beach," a second fan gushed, emphasizing their compliment with more than one emoji.